The Children with the Golden Locks: Summary

 A widowed man remarries.
 His new wife convinces him to abandon his three daughters.
 The father draws the three girls to the woods under the pretence of gathering apples.
 The man digs up a hole in the ground and covers it with a sheet.
 He climbs up the tree and beckons his daughters to come near the apple tree.
 The three sisters fall into the hole, and their father returns home.

 Deep in the hole, they begin to feel hungry and the elder and middle sisters offer themselves to the others.
 The youngest, however, prays to God for an answer and her hands turn into a pickaxe and a spade.
 She excavates an exit out of the hole and reaches the king's stables.
 She steals the horses' fodder of almonds and raisins and takes them back to her sisters.
 One day, the horse groom notices that the horses are looking emaciated and investigates the matter.
 He discovers the girl stealing the horses' food and alerts the king.

 The horse groom takes the three sisters to the king's court, who inquires them about their skills: the eldest claims she can weave a large carpet to accommodate the whole kingdom and then some; the middle one that she can cook a meal in an egg-shell for the whole kingdom, and the third sister promises to give birth to twin children, a boy and a girl with golden locks ("Goldschopf", in Dirr's text).
 The king marries the third sister and she gives birth to twins, but her jealous sisters replace the children for puppies and cast them in the sea in a box.
 The king then orders his wife to be bound in the castle gates, and for citizens to spit at and throw soot at her.

 The box with the twins is found by a miller, who adopts and raises them as his own.
-Years laters, when the boy and the girl are grown up, the king invites the mothers and matrons of his kingdom for a feast.
+Years later, when the boy and the girl are grown up, the king invites the mothers and matrons of his kingdom for a feast.
 The miller takes the children to the feast and pass by the woman at the gate.
 The boy and the girl give her roses, wipe the soot off her body and kiss her.
 They join the feast and tell the guests that the woman at the gate is their mother.
 The king refuses to believe the two, until the boy produces a branch of dried vine.
 The boy then proclaims that the dried vine will spring to life and yield grapes, and that a roasted pheasant will come to life, perch on the branch and spread its wings.
 It happens so, thus proving their parentage.
 The king embraces his children, reinstates his wife and punishes the sisters-in-law.